Interview Hoarding: Introduction

 \section{Introduction}

-Perhaps the most well known application of matching theory is the entry-level labor market for physicians.
-In 2020, 37,256 positions were matched through the National Resident Matching Program (NRMP).
+Perhaps the most well-known application of matching theory is the entry-level labor market for physicians.
+In 2021, 37,470 positions were matched through the National Resident Matching Program (NRMP).
 The matching process consists of two steps.
 First, each physician interviews with a set of residency programs.
-Second, programs and physicians submit rank-order lists---of only those they interview---to a centralized clearinghouse.
-This clearinghouse, run by the NRMP, matches physicians to residency programs using a version of \citet{GaleShapley:AMM1962}'s Deferred Acceptance algorithm \citep{RothPeranson:AER1999}.
+Second, programs and physicians submit rank-order lists of those they interview to a centralized clearinghouse.
+This clearinghouse, run by the NRMP, matches physicians to residency programs using a version of \citeauthor{GaleShapley:AMM1962}'s (\citeyear{GaleShapley:AMM1962}) Deferred Acceptance (DA) Algorithm \citep{RothPeranson:AER1999}.

-In practice, both programs and applicants are constrained in the number of interviews they can take part in.
-Prior to the COVID-19 pandemic of 2020-21, interviews were done in person.
-These interviews were particularly costly for physicians since they not only had to bear travel expenses but had to use scarce vacation days.
-The cost to programs was mainly in terms of the time it takes.
+Both programs and applicants are constrained in the number of interviews they can take part in.
+Prior to the COVID-19 pandemic, interviews were done in person.
+These interviews were particularly costly for physicians since they not only had to bear travel expenses but also had to take days off from clinical rotations.
+The cost to programs was mainly in terms of time.
 For the 2020-21 matching season, interviews were conducted virtually.
-While this dramatically decreased the cost of interviews for physicians, it did not change the costs much for the programs.
-We are interested in the implications of this change on the eventual match.
+While this dramatically decreased the cost of interviews for physicians, it did not substantially change the costs for the programs.
+We are interested in the implications of this asymmetric change on the eventual match.

-We focus our study particularly on the effects of doctors accepting more interview invitations without a corresponding increase to the number of invitations extended by programs.
-If some doctors accept more interviews and if the total number of invitations extended does not change, then some of the doctors necessarily receive fewer invitations.
-It seems natural to intuit that at least doctors with more interviews benefit from the lower costs even if those with fewer interviews are harmed.
-However, we show a surprising result: No physician is better off when more interviews can be accepted than under the previous \arrng.
-We prove this for a starting \arrng where the final matching is stable.
-We view stability as an equilibrium concept that describes a steady state of a market.